 First and foremost, the first meaning is to describe the cat female.
 Another slang meaning is to describe the female sex.
 It is a vulgar way to describe it and both men and women are using it.
-Another less known signification by non-French speakers is to describe the luck of someone, the person has some pussy (avoir de la chatte).
+Another less-known signification by non-French speakers is to describe the luck of someone, the person has some pussy (avoir de la chatte).
 You need to check out the French tennis man player Benoît Paire, who is famous for having the habit of shouting “La chatte” when he loses a point against an opponent.
 But, in the French language, the word does not have the meaning of being scared.

-T’as trop de la chatte au ping-pong!
+T’as trop de la chatte au ping-pong !

 You are so lucky at the tennis table!

-English translation: You piece of shit
+English translation: You’re a piece of shit

 English literal translation: Dirty shit

-Quite a straightforward French insult to address to a person that you do not appreciate or that you want to belittle him/her.
+Quite a straightforward French insult to address a person that you do not appreciate or that you want to belittle him/her.
 There is another close French synonym “Merdeux”.